Step 2: Build a LinkedIn Profile That Stands Out

 Toggle ItemStep 2: Add a Profile Photo

-Your photo is the first thing people see—and it sets the tone.
+Your photo is the first thing people see.
 But don’t overthink it.
 You don’t need a professional headshot—just a clear, confident photo where you look approachable and job-ready.

 - Use good lighting and a clean background